-Whether you're hosting a festive celebration or aiming to make an ordinary weeknight extraordinary, this Stuffed Boneless Pork Loin might just be the secret to turning moments into memories.
-Read on for an ingredient checklist, a quick guide on butterflying, pairing suggestions, and a printable recipe card.
+Whether you're hosting a dinner party or aiming to make an ordinary weeknight extraordinary, this Stuffed Pork Tenderloin has got you covered.
+Read on for an ingredient checklist, a quick guide on butterflying pork, some stuffing variations, and a printable recipe card.

 Now, let's stuff some pork.

 - 2 1/2 lb.
-Pork Loin Boneless Tenderloin (Butterflied and Gently Pounded):
+Pork Tenderloin (Butterflied and Gently Pounded):

-- Note: Ask your butcher to butterfly the pork loin for you.
+- Note: Ask your butcher to butterfly the pork tenderloin for you.

 - Tip: Gently pounding the pork ensures even thickness for optimal cooking.